pnkmtt/Vagrant_Ansible_Class/README.md

 # Vagrant_Ansible_Class
-Basic class on Ansible useing Vagrant and Virtualbox
+Basic class on Ansible using Vagrant and Virtualbox

 <h1>Introduction</h1>

 <p>Vagrant designed to run through multiple platforms including currently Mac OS X, Microsoft Windows, Debian, Ubuntu, CentOS, RedHat and Fedora, in this document we will handle how to configure and run virtual development environment through Vagrant from scratch to up and running, on Windows environments.</p>

 <p> VirtualBox is an Oracle product that allows you to run virtual guests on your machine for development.
-Vagrant understands how to call VirtualBox to create an instance on a private network, behind a NAT, on your machine so you can eaisly do development </p>
+Vagrant understands how to call VirtualBox to create an instance on a private network, behind a NAT, on your machine so you can easily do development </p>

 <h1>Installing the Development Windows Environment</h1>

-<p>To install our envriuoment we should follow the below sections in order</p>
+<p>To install our environment we should follow the below sections in order</p>

 <p>Installing Vagrant</p>